 If this variable reads ‘No’, then the IO thread was caused to stop.
 You will have to check theLast_SQL_Errno and Last_SQL_Err for more information on the cause.
-An error number of 0 and message of the empty string mean “no error.”
+An error number of 0 and the message of the empty string mean “no error.”
 The Last_SQL_Error appears in the slave’s error log.

 SECONDS_BEHIND_MASTER: As the name suggests, this field tells how late your slave is.
-In other words, it tells the time in seconds that the Slave’s SQL thread lags while processing Master’s binary log.
+In other words, it tells the time in seconds that the Slave’s SQL thread lags while processing the Master’s binary log.
 A continuous increase in this value is not a very good sign as it means that the slave is not able to catch up with its master.
 There is no threshold value for this variable to compare against, to determine if the value is high or low.
-It completely depends on your application, network speed etc.
+It completely depends on your application, network speed, etc.